-Maldives Quarantine Tourism Falls After Easing Middle East Entry Requirements
+Quarantine Tourism Falls After Easing Middle East Entry Rules

 The number of Indian expats who are quarantined in the Maldives has fallen dramatically as countries in the Middle East ease their entry requirements.

-Countries such as the United Arab Emirates, Saudi Arabia and Oman rely on workers coming from all over the world and especially from India.
+Countries such as the United Arab Emirates, Saudi Arabia and Oman rely on workers from all over the world, especially from India.

-The Maldives was in the list of the approved countries for quarantine.
-For expat workers, Maldives was expensive but their choices were limited to secure their job.
+The Maldives was on the list of approved countries for quarantine.
+Maldives was expensive for expat workers, but their choices were limited to securing their job.

 Many Indian workers had spent their quarantine in the Maldives.
 As a consequence, visitors from India had a significant impact on Maldives tourism, boosting the demand for guesthouses and causing the prices to soar roughly by 200%.

 As part of COVID-19 prevention measures, tourists from India had to be examined manually at the airport check-in counters, sometimes forming long queues going from the international departure terminal to the domestic terminal area, thus causing lengthy delays to other passengers.

 Since ex-pat workers can now go back to their workplace in Middle Eastern countries directly, ex-pat workers from India no longer choose Maldives as their quarantine destination.

 The situation at Malé International Airport has returned to normal, and operations at departures and arrivals now proceed again smoothly as before.